mattermost/docs/source/help/messaging/sending-messages.rst

 .. _sending-messages:

 Sending messages is an effective way to keep conversation active with your team.
+[Add more benefits]

-Sending Messages
+Messages
 ================

+Messages and replies to messages can be composed in two places:

+-  the center pane
+-  the right-hand sidebar

-Messages are composed in the center pane and reply messages are composed in the right-hand sidebar.
-Depending on your system configuration, you can edit and delete messages after they are sent.
+Depending on your system configuration, you can edit and delete messages after you have sent them.
 You can also generate and share links to any message in Mattermost.

-Sending a Message
+Sending Messages
 -----------------

-Write a message by typing into the text input box, then press **ENTER** to send it.
-Use **SHIFT+ENTER** to create a new line without sending a message.
-To send messages by pressing **CTRL+ENTER**, go to **Main Menu > Account Settings > Send messages on Ctrl + Enter**.
+Type into the text input box to write a message, then press Enter to send it.
+If you want to use paragraphs, press **Shift + Enter** to create a new line.

+[A Tip:] If you are accustomed to create a new line when pressing **Enter**, you might sometimes accidentally send a message too early since the settings are configured to send a message with the Enter button.
+If you want to, you can change the settings to send messages with **Ctrl + Enter**:

+-  **Main Menu > Account Settings > Send messages on Ctrl + Enter**

 Replying to a Message
 ---------------------